 - Program Observations

 After going through an editing process, the Draft Statement will be sent to the institution.
 The institution then has 30 days to respond.
 This response is called the Due Process Response.

 - Be consistent with ABET Criteria.

 - Provide evidence for each finding and the impact it has on the program as it relates to the ABET Criteria.

 - Be consistent with all forms provided to the team chair.

 Within ten (10) business days after the visit, you will need to:

 - Submit your expenses using the ABET on-line expense system, including scanning or copying all receipts.
-The expense report will be sent to your team chair for approval by the system.
-Once approved by the team chair, the system will forward your expense report to ABET headquarters for payment.
+ABET headquarters reviews and approves your expense report for payment.
 Information to submit expense reports is available.

 - Complete the online appraisal form for the Team Chair and Program Evaluators on your visiting team.

 ABET EXPENSE REIMBURSEMENT POLICY: All travelers should be aware that only persons who are authorized prior to visiting campuses or attending pertinent meetings and activities will be reimbursed for their allowable and reasonable expenses.
 If there is a question on reimbursements or allowable expenses, please seek guidance from your team chair or ABET liaison.
 It is ABET’s policy to reimburse reasonable expenses incurred by those individuals who are authorized to attend specific visits.
 All expenses should be submitted within ten (10) working days after returning from your trip.
 Failure to comply with the travel policy instructions will delay the reimbursement of your expenses.
 Expenses submitted more than sixty (60) days after the end of travel may not be reimbursed.